apigeecs/apigee-migrate-tool/README.md

 - All imports and delete tasks work on the “to” configurations in config.js.
 - **Deletes made using these scripts cannot be rolled back.
 Please use delete commands with caution.**

+> The migration tool supports only basic authentication when authenticating with your Apigee orgs.
+If you're using 2-factor authentication or bearer tokens, you may need to temporarily disable that requirement in order to use the tool.

 License -  [MIT](https://github.com/apigeecs/apigee-migrate-tool/blob/master/LICENSE)

 ## Data migrated